Dawiss2/PlayersOnline/README.md

-# PlayersOnline
-A simple plugin for V Rising server to check how many players are online in game.
+# A simple server side mod to show how many players are online in game.
+Commands:

+.online - Show how many players are online on the server.

+Set your server player slots in config to make it display correctly.